Bonsai trees need to be repotted on a regular basis, otherwise, as the tree grows, the pot will get filled with long roots.

 - Plastic Mesh – Will be used to cover holes in the container.

 - Wire – Will be used to wire the tree to the new pot.

-- Chopsticks or bamboo stick – Will be used to pack the soil and to get rid of air pockets.
+- Chopsticks or bamboo sticks – These will be used to pack the soil and get rid of air pockets.

 Step 1: Prepare a new pot

-For this Japanese Maple we’ve chosen this oval glazed shallow pot with 5 drainage holes.
-These holes will need to be cover in order to prevent the soil from falling down.
+For this Japanese Maple, we’ve chosen this oval glazed shallow pot with 5 drainage holes.
+These holes will need to be covered in order to prevent the soil from falling down.
 Cover each hole with a square piece of plastic mesh.

 Step 2: Removing the soil